You can only set up reverse DNS if you have a dedicated IP.

 - In the reverse DNS section, click Get Started.

-http://wwwin this field!
-Your domain needs to match the domain of your from address on the emails you are sending out.
+http://wwwin this field.
+Your domain needs to match the domain of your FROM address on the emails you are sending out.
 For example, if I am setting up the domain

 example.sendgrid.com, I would set my domain to be

 - Next, you need to add all of the A Records on this screen to your DNS host.
 This process varies depending on your DNS host.
 For videos on how to add your A Records to some popular DNS service providers, check out these videos.
+If you don't have access to modify your companies DNS records, you can also email a request to a co-worker.
+This email includes a direct link to the A records.
+This link does expire.
+The recipient doesn't need login access to your SendGrid account.

 A recent change with how GoDaddy handles new DNS record values automatically adds your domain, resulting in an A record with too much information and a failure when trying to complete reverse DNS.
 An example of this would be o1.test.yourdomain.yourdomain.com.